atakanturg/Nexus/README.md

 # Nexus Provisioning Engine

-Enterprise-grade Slack provisioning engine.
+Nexus is an enterprise-grade Slack provisioning engine.
 Maps organizational roles to digital workspace architectures.
 Configuration-driven, state-aware, and idempotent.
+**GOAL** Automate the onboarding of new hires/additions into a pre-existing SLACK ecosystem.
+Setup once.
+Scale infinitely.
 ---

 ## 1. Slack App Configuration